steffitan23/cubstart-website/src/hw/web/hw6.md

 <img src="/assets/hw6/postman-4.PNG" style="width: 100%; padding: 20px 0;"/>

 </br></br></br>
-## Retrieve a specific card by their id with "/card/:index" endpoint
+## Retrieve a specific card with "/card/:index" endpoint
 Sending a GET request to "/card/2" should retrieve the card at index 2 in the flashcards array (unless your array has less than 3 cards).

 <img src="/assets/hw6/postman-5.PNG" style="width: 100%; padding: 20px 0;"/>